bousquetfrederic/tamperWithLET/README.md

-# JIRAmodeLET
+# Tamper With LET
-A TamperMonkey script for a JIRA mode on LowEndTalk
+TamperMonkey scripts to add a JIRA mode on LowEndTalk (useful when at work) and block the auto draft feature.

 Vibe coded with my man Copilot